JPC SYSTEMIC PATHOLOGY

 · Chickens and turkeys: Epizootic encephalitis caused by Ochroconis gallopavum (a dematiaceous fungus)

-· Associated with ossification of the skull and cervical vertebrae in a shark
+· Shark, case report: Associated with ossification of the skull and cervical vertebrae (Erlacher-Reid, Jour Zoo Wildl Med 2016)

-6. Erlacher-Reid C, Nollens HH, Schmitt TL, St. Leger J, Sunico S. Phaeohyphomycosis associated with ossification of the skull and cervical vertebrae in a swell shark (Cephaloscyllium ventriosum).
-J Zoo Wildl Med.
-2016; 47(4):1081-1085.
+3. Erlacher-Reid C, Nollens HH, Schmitt TL, St. Leger J, Sunico S. Phaeohyphomycosis associated with ossification of the skull and cervical vertebrae in a swell shark (Cephaloscyllium ventriosum).
+Jour Zoo Wildl Med.
+2016;47(4): 1081-1085.